rjesner/crypto-signal-robot/README.md

 # Crypto Signal Robot

-Crypto Signal Robot is a project made by student and programmer Rodrigo Jesner as a work for the final project and thesis of the Computer Science program of Universidade Cruzeiro do Sul.
+Crypto Signal Robot is a project made by the developer Rodrigo Jesner as a work for the final project and thesis of the Computer Science program of Universidade Cruzeiro do Sul.

 ## Requisites